bcen/EncodingApi/README.md

 ## Example

-Gets a list of media from the server:
+Gets a list of media:

-    EncodingServiceClient client = new EncodingServiceClient(api_id, api_key);
+    EncodingServiceClient client = new EncodingServiceClient("id", "key");

     foreach (var m in client.GetMediaList())
     {